 - Develop a positive working culture within your organisation

-The most crucial aspect of running a nonprofit organisation is how much it will cost to continue doing what you want.
+The most crucial aspect of running a nonprofit organization is how much it will cost to continue doing what you want.
 For that, you will have to develop a well-defined and intentional revenue strategy.
 Try to determine the true cost of your nonprofit volunteering activities.
 This must include both direct and indirect costs to the operations.

 Knowing your expenses will help you communicate the right cost of impact and seek an adequate funding level.
-That said, COVID-19 has made it quite a challenge to raise funds as nonprofit organisations are unable to organize events anymore.
+That said, COVID-19 has made it quite a challenge to raise funds as nonprofit organizations are unable to organize events anymore.
 Therefore, here are some ideas that you can adopt to alter your fundraising strategy.

 - Engaging on social media and organizing live fundraising events.
 Most social platforms including Facebook, Instagram, Twitter, LinkedIn etc allow you to organize live events for free.
 This way you can connect with your target audience, the local constituents, stakeholders and donors.
 Not only will it help you showcase your charity directly but also communicate with them on a personal level.